briandrum/codes.forchagrin.com/_chapters/chapter-351-parking-generally.md

-6. _(f)_ If an owner of private property, or his or her authorized agent, removes or causes the removal of a vehicle from that property pursuant to this section, the owner or agent shall notify the Police Department of the removal and of the vehicle’s license plate number.
+6. _(f)_ If an owner of private property, or his or her authorized agent, removes or causes the removal of a vehicle from that property pursuant to this section, the owner or agent shall notify the Police Department of the removal and of the vehicle's license plate number.
 (ORC 4511.681)

 7. _(g)_ Whoever violates subsection (e) hereof is guilty of a minor misdemeanor